Videocassette recorder

-A videocassette recorder (VCR) or video recorder is an electromechanical device that records analog audio and analog video from broadcast television or other AV sources and can play back the recording after rewinding.
+A videocassette recorder (VCR) or video recorder is an electromechanical device that records analog audio and analog video from broadcast television or other AV sources and can play back the recording from the tape.
 The use of a VCR to record a television program to play back at a more convenient time is commonly referred to as time shifting.
-VCRs can also play back prerecorded tapes, which were widely available for purchase and rental starting in the 80s and 90s, most popularly in the VHS videocassette format.
+VCRs can also play back pre-recorded tapes, which were widely available for purchase and rental starting in the 80s and 90s, most popularly in the VHS videocassette format.
 Blank tapes were sold to make recordings.

 VCRs declined in popularity during the 2000s and in 2016, Funai Electric, the last remaining manufacturer, ceased production.

 History

 Early machines and formats

 Not all video tape recorders use a cassette to contain the videotape.
 Early models of consumer video tape recorders (VTRs), and most professional broadcast analog videotape machines (e.g. 1-inch Type C) use reel to reel tape spools.

 The history of the videocassette recorder follows the history of videotape recording in general.